winhuirass-hue/whatitiswm/README.md

-# imgui-wm — Dear ImGui X11 Window Manager
+# Whatitiswm — Dear ImGui X11 Window Manager

 A compositing window manager for X11 written in C++17 that uses **Dear ImGui** as its entire UI toolkit: window decorations, taskbar,